-If you’ve been around my blog these past few weeks, you probably know that I’m pregnant.
-If you’ve been around for a couple of months, you know I struggled with infertility.
+If you’ve been around my blog long, you know I struggled with infertility before having our sons.
 And if you’ve known me during the earlier duration of my marriage, you know we waited several years before deciding to start a family.

 All this to say, I have years of experience on the receiving end of awkward comments about having children.
 Crazy awkward.
 The kind of comments that come from good intentions but leave the recipient feeling misunderstood, annoyed, and sometimes, in tears.

 10 Things Not To Say To A Childless Woman